mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 **Important**: Make sure you've committed and pushed all your changes (including `index.html` and `style.json` from above, and `sources/te_ara_hura.geojson` from Step 2) to GitHub before opening Codespaces.
 Codespaces will pull the latest version of your repository, so it needs to be up to date.

+**Good news**: Caddy will be automatically installed when your Codespaces environment is created, so you can skip the installation step below.

 ### Commit Your Changes